ajith4uuu/workstations/README.md

 # General description

-The purpose of this IaC is to get you started on setting up greenfield AEF (Appsbroker Enterprise Framework) for a customer which does not have any GCP presence.
+The purpose of this IaC is to get you started on setting up Framework for a customer which does not have any GCP presence.

 ## Deployment steps